andrewsmith808/RedWood3D/README.md

 A sample of the default cube being rendered!
 Using nothing but code and math!

 ## Notice of Dependencies
-Uses:
  - SDL
  - Unix based (Mac and Linux)

 Does not include support for windows machines.
 Looking to do that in a future update.